srinju/RPC/README.md

 in the body there is a jsonrpc that means it is doing a rpc call adn there is the method we wnat that is the getBalance , we want to get the balamce so in the rpc body we will pass the method and also in the params that is the argument we want to pass it to the other side

+what really happens in a rpc server is that we write a file with all the method and a client/file like the dumb rpc server is automatically generaated then we dont have to worry to send all four of the params , id , method , jsonrpc then we can just do a const result  = await add();
+and that will get the job done the request body is a default json rpc format

 # grpc